The CMS Phase-2 Fast Beam Condition Monitor prototype test with beam: Results

 As the measured ToT depends on the threshold, the ToT for the same analogue pulse shape is shorter for higher thresholds, and the pulse can be even completely missed if the threshold is set too high.
 Examples of the ToT histograms for the same input channel, measured at five different thresholds, are shown in Fig.~\ref{fig:ToT_vs_TH_and_RC} (left).
 As expected, the ToT distribution shifts to lower values with increasing threshold and, for the largest thresholds of 2.5 fC and 3.3 fC, the loss of efficiency leads to a reduced number of counts.

 Fig.~\ref{fig:ToT_vs_TH_and_RC} (right) shows the effect of RC3 versus RC6 ASIC settings on the ToT histogram for the same input channel and at a fixed 0.9 fC threshold value.
 As the shaping time of the signal is different for these two settings, the expected shift of the ToT to higher value for RC6 is observed.
 This is beneficial for irradiated sensors, as it compensates for the lower charge collection efficiency, but has to be operated in combination with higher thresholds to cut the noise.
-The integrals of the histograms aggregated for the same number of spills with RC3 and RC6 settings agree within 5\%.
+In this particular example utilizing a not irradiated sensor, the RC6 integral is about 15\% lower than that of RC3, indicating a drop in efficiency.
+It was checked that for the irradiated sensors the integrals of the histograms aggregated for the same number of spills with RC3 and RC6 settings agree within 5\%.